Reading is (Still) Fundamental

 AUGUST 9, 2011

 Given that the project was underway and had a definite deadline, no one was willing to slow it down or change its scope.
-Get it done with what?
+Making change and improvement the center of the culture makes change the status quo.

 Collaboration over Process